 - 1. All parties have the opportunity to appeal the outcome of the hearing to the Vice President of Student Life.
-All appeals must be submitted in writing within five (5) business days of the receipt of the outcome of the hearing.
+All appeals must be submitted in writing within five (5) university business days of the receipt of the outcome of the hearing.
 Appeals must meet at least one of the following grounds: - 1.
-A conflict of interest or bias exists on the part of the investigator, Board member(s), or Title IX coordinator: - 2.
-New information exists that was not reasonably available at the time the determination was made that is determined to be substantial enough to have changed the outcome of the hearing;

-- A procedural irregularity in the hearing of the case occurred that is found to be substantial enough to have changed the outcome of the hearing, including failure to objectively evaluate all relevant evidence or error(s) related to determination of relevance; or - 4.
+A conflict of interest or bias exists on the part of the investigator, Board member(s), or Title IX coordinator that affected the outcome of the matter; - 2.
+New information exists that was not reasonably available at the time the determination was made that is determined to be substantial enough to have changed the outcome of the hearing; - A procedural irregularity in the hearing of the case occurred that is found to be substantial enough to have changed the outcome of the hearing, including failure to objectively evaluate all relevant evidence or error(s) related to determination of relevance; or - 4.
 Inappropriate sanction.

-All parties will be notified when an appeal has been filed and will be provided with a copy of the appeal and given an opportunity to respond prior to the appeal being submitted to the Vice President for Student Life.
+All parties will be notified when an appeal has been filed and will be provided with a copy of the appeal and given an opportunity to respond within five (5) university business days after delivery of the notice of the appeal prior to the appeal being submitted to the Vice President for Student Life.
 The appeal(s) and any responses will be submitted to the Vice President for consideration.